-14. Caesura or pause, and breath marks
+13. Caesura or pause, and breath marks

-- a.
+a.
 A caesura marks a break in the sound.
 The two slanted lines should go through the top space of the staff and rest on the fourth line.
-See Shine On, Harvest Moon, measure 16. - b.
+See Shine On, Harvest Moon, measure 16.

+b.
 Place breath marks above the staff on which they are used, spaced to the far end of the beat.
-To create this expression mark, use Maestro Wide 24-point unfixed size.

-15. Voice crossing
+14. Voice crossing

 a.
-If the lower voice on a staff crosses over the top voice on the same staff, place a lower-case x in 10-point regular fixed size Arial type above the staff and in vertical alignment with that notehead.
+If the lower voice on a staff crosses over the top voice on the same staff, place a lower-case x in 10-point fixed size Arial type, above the staff where the first note of the chord occurs.
 See Shine On, Harvest Moon, measures 16, 20, 26, 34, 42, and 50.